tobiasdigital/commerce-cif-commercetools/src/orders/README.md

-# CCIF orders services for commercetools
+# CIF REST orders services for commercetools

 This package contains the actions of the `/orders` API endpoints.